6 Visualizing and Reporting Educational Data with R

 • Facet (facet) : It allows to split the data into subsets and display each subset in a separate panel.
 It often useful for visualizing data with multiple categories or groups.

-By combining and customizing these components, we can create a wide variety of complex and informative visualizations in ggplot2.
-The idea behind the graphics grammar is to provide a consistent and intuitive framework for constructing plots, allowing users to focus on the data and the message they want to convey, rather than on the technical details of the visualization.
+Through the combination and customization of these components, we can create a wide variety of complex and informative visualizations in ggplot2.
+The idea behind the graphics grammar is to provide a consistent framework for constructing plots, allowing users to focus on the data and the message they want to convey, rather than on the technical details of the visualization.
 In the following section, we will create a plot from scratch step by step to become familiar with the most relevant components.

 5 Creating your first plot